-- (i) An access charge of \$254.69 shall be applied in accordance with the following:- - For each barrack, each residence, each flat, each strata title unit and each vacant allotment categorised as residential. - For each residence and/or each flat erected over two allotments of land with a total land area less than 1190m2. - (ii) In respect of all properties and/or premises at which a water meter is installed on the water service connection to such property and/or premises, water usage shall be charged at the rate of \$1.15 per kilolitre for all water passing through the water meter within the water year.
+- (i) An access charge of \$264.62 shall be applied for each barrack, each residence, each flat, each strata title unit and each vacant allotment. - (ii) In respect of all properties and/or premises at which a water meter is installed on the water service connection to such property and/or premises, water usage shall be charged at the rate of \$1.19 per kilolitre for all water passing through the water meter within the water year.

-- (i) An Access Charge of \$254.69 shall be applied in accordance with the following:- - For each vacant allotment, each shop, each office, each school, each hotel, each motel, each club, each hospital and each other commercial/industrial improvement not otherwise specified. - In respect of hotels and motels, one additional access charge shall apply for every three rooms or part thereof, provided for accommodation. - In respect of caravan parks, one additional access charge shall apply for every three accommodation units and every six tent/van sites or part thereof.

-- For each residence, each flat, each strata title unit co-existing with commercial/industrial improvements. - (ii) Where water is supplied through a water meter, which is not a trial water meter, all water consumed will be charged at the rate of \$1.22 per kilolitre for all water passing through the meter within the water year.
+- (i) An Access Charge of \$264.62 shall be applied in accordance with the following:- - For each vacant allotment, each shop, each office, each school, each hotel, each motel, each club, each hospital and each other commercial/industrial improvement not otherwise specified. - In respect of hotels and motels, one additional access charge shall apply for every three rooms or part thereof, provided for accommodation. - In respect of caravan parks, one additional access charge shall apply for every three accommodation units and every six tent/van sites or part thereof. - For each residence, each flat, each strata title unit co-existing with commercial/industrial improvements. - (ii) Where water is supplied through a water meter, which is not a trial water meter, all water consumed will be charged at the rate of \$1.27 per kilolitre for all water passing through the meter within the water year.

-- (i) An access charge of \$254.69 to be applied in accordance with the following:- - For each barrack, each residence, each flat, each strata title unit. - For each vacant allotment with a water meter connected. - For each rural productive improvement with a water meter connected. - (ii) In respect of all properties and/or premises at which a water meter is installed on the water service connection to such property and/or premises, water usage shall be charged at the rate of \$1.15 per kilolitre for all water passing through the water meter within the water year.
+- (i) An access charge of \$264.62 to be applied in accordance with the following:- - For each barrack, each residence, each flat, each strata title unit. - For each vacant allotment with a water meter connected. - For each rural productive improvement with a water meter connected. - (ii) In respect of all properties and/or premises at which a water meter is installed on the water service connection to such property and/or premises, water usage shall be charged at the rate of \$1.19 per kilolitre for all water passing through the water meter within the water year.